PiotrJander/sik-achtung-die-kurve/README.md

 event length and crc32; maybe refactor writeTo and readFrom

 ICEBOX
-pusta nazwa gracza jako ""
-streamUtils may not be used with sockets! test conversion hton
+when player inactive for 2 secs, disconnect; can check it periodically; need to log last access time but snake keep moving pusta nazwa gracza jako "" streamUtils may not be used with sockets! test conversion hton